 Lately I’ve been working with activated charcoal and loving it.
 This is an amazing detoxing tool for your health and we’ll explore that another day but today let’s talk about how activated charcoal can help your skin!
-Like with the body, activated charcoal work by pulling out toxins.
+Like with the body, activated charcoal works by pulling out toxins.
 Using it in a DIY activated charcoal healing salve can be so helpful if you’re suffering from bug bites, rashes or skin infections!

 Activated charcoal is a super porous substance that is extremely effective in drawing out dirt, grime, bacteria and even poisons from the skin.
 Activated charcoal can be used for extracting splinters, venom, relieving itchiness, relieving stomach bugs, curing hangovers and it even whitens teeth!
 It actually has a magnetic charge that attracts impurities to it.
-Activated charcoal is required by law to be part of the standard equipment on ambulances, in case of poisoning!

 While there are many different ways to create skin care with activated charcoal, I decided to make a salve that will relieve bug bites, and can even be used as a spot treatment for blemishes!
 This ingredient can absorb 1,000 times it’s weight in harmful substances so you can see why it could be very helpful with extracting venom from mosquitos, spiders and snakes!
 Not only will it extract what the bug left, it will also help heal and reduce swelling and itching.
 This salve contains all natural ingredients and is super healthy for your skin!
-Not only will this salve pull out impurities, it will also regenerate and heal the skin.

 Feel free to use it on cuts and scrapes as well.
 I’ve even used this to extract a splinter.
 It takes about 2 days but it’s great when it’s too painful to remove.